 This stage is also known as the consideration or evaluation stage.
 At this point, potential customers have shown interest in the product or service but are not yet ready to purchase.
 They are still actively considering their options.

 In MOFU, sales teams provide valuable content and information to nurture leads, build trust, and help prospects evaluate their options.

-They often use email campaigns, webinars, case studies, and whitepapers to provide more in-depth information about their products or services.
+They often use email campaigns, webinars, case studies, and gated content like whitepapers to provide more in-depth information about their products or services.

 Here are two key activities associated with the Middle of the Funnel: